Proof of Work

 Proof of work at scale requires vast amounts of energy, which only increases as more miners join the network.

-The energy-intensive process involves using power-hungry computers to validate encrypted transactions on the Bitcoin blockchain, with rewards earned in the form of Bitcoin.
+The energy-intensive process involves using power-hungry computers to validate encrypted transactions on the Bitcoin blockchain, with rewards earned in the form of bitcoin.

 PoW requires nodes on a network to provide evidence that they have expended computational power (i.e., work) to achieve consensus in a decentralized manner and to prevent bad actors from overtaking the network.
 Proof of stake requires collateral in the form of staked cryptocurrency to become a trusted participant.